Catastrophic Climate Change: It's Here - Deal With It.

 fossil fuels per person, multiplied by increasing population.

 ●Whereas temperature rise is correctly perceived as the dominant impact of CC issue there are multiple other inter-related

-others on which human survival depend: availability of potable water, declining health of the oceans and arable land.
+other factors on which human survival depend: availability of potable water, declining health of the oceans and arable land, and more.

 maintaining peace between peoples who will be increasingly deprived of the means of survival.